 Link Housing charges Water Usage under the Residential Tenancies Act 2010 No. 42 (s139) which was amended in July 2012 to allow landlords to charge water usage to tenants under a social housing agreement.
 All water charges are implemented in accordance with the Link Housing Ltd Water Charging Policy, which was developed in accordance with the guidelines of the Minister for Family and Community Services.

 To find out more about how your water is calculated and the payment options, see our Water Charging Fact Sheet.

 If you are a social housing tenant and entitled to receive a rental subsidy your rent will be calculated on your income at least twice a year.
-Further information is contained in the How We Calculate Your Rent Factsheet.

 The NCAT (NSW Civil and Administrative Tribunal) is a specialist, independent accessible Tribunal which, firstly, assists parties to come to a fair and timely resolution of residential tenancy disputes including rental arrears, property damage and more, in compliance with the Residential Tenancies Act 2010.
 Link Housing will only access hearings at the NCAT when we are unable to come to an agreement with the tenant.
 (For further information visit the NCAT website @ www.ncat.nsw.gov.au)

 Tenants who are facing a hearing at the NCAT can request assistance from a tenancy advisory service.
 Tenants who live in the Northern Sydney area can contact the Northern Sydney Area Tenant Service (NSATS) for assistance, they can assist tenants with any matters that can be heard at the NCAT.
 NSATS can be reached on 9884-8558 or visit the website www.tenants.org.au